 kubectl command-line tool, and many styles of deployment configurations set up in YAML files to launch, update, and scale your deployments.
 With this foundation of practice you should feel comfortable applying these skills to your own DevOps practice.

 Finish your quest

 This self-paced lab is part of the Kubernetes in Google Cloud, Set Up and Configure a Cloud Environment in Google Cloud, Cloud Engineering, and DevOps Essentials quests.
 A quest is a series of related labs that form a learning path.
 Completing a quest earns you a badge to recognize your achievement.
-You can make your badge public and link to them in your online resume or social media account.
-Enroll in a Quest and get immediate completion credit if you've taken this lab.
-See other available Qwiklabs Quests.
+You can make your badge or badges public and link to them in your online resume or social media account.
+Enroll in a quest that contains this lab and get immediate completion credit.
+Refer to the Google Cloud Skills Boost catalog to see all available quests.

 Looking for a hands-on challenge lab to demonstrate your Kubernetes skills and validate your knowledge?
 Finish this additional challenge lab.

 Take your next lab

 On the Google Cloud website, learn more about:

 - Deployment Patterns with Kubernetes.